-The bill amends existing Washington state law regarding lead content in cookware and utensils, specifically focusing on aluminum and brass items.
+The bill amends existing Washington state law regarding lead content in cookware and utensils, specifically targeting aluminum and brass items.
 It introduces new definitions for "aluminum or brass cookware" and "aluminum or brass utensils," specifying the types of items included and excluding those that are completely enclosed by stainless steel.
 The bill sets strict limits on lead content, prohibiting the manufacture, sale, or distribution of aluminum or brass cookware and utensils containing lead at levels exceeding 90 parts per million starting January 1, 2026, and 10 parts per million beginning January 1, 2028.

 Statutes affected: Original Bill: 70A.565.010, 70A.02.010